My Tri-C

 • Showcase of how important our ELOs are in the real world, from the workforce to everyday life

-• Addition of the contract language
+• Added the contract language

 • Reiterating in notification emails important assignment information for all individual ELOs